4 Ways To Avoid Puffing Real-estate Agents Offering You Bad Deals

 The same thing happens when you want to sell.
 Agents offering you their services by saying they already have buyers or claiming they can sell your home at a higher price.

-So what exactly is puffing?
+What is puffing?

 Well, it isn’t.
 You see, puffery is seen as an opinion rather than a misrepresentation of facts.
 Hence it can’t be put in the same boat as fraud.
 That means your real estate agent can’t be sued if you get a bad deal.